Tren Suburbano: Ridership

 Line 1 was projected to carry 100 million passengers annually.
-From the period of June 1, 2008 through July 7, 2008, the service carried one million passengers, or an average of approximately 30,000 passengers per day, which is a rate far below the annual projections.
+From June 1, 2008 to July 7, 2008, the service carried one million passengers, or an average of approximately 30,000 passengers per day.
 As of January 31, 2010 according to the head of Comercialización y Administración de Riesgos del Ferrocarril Suburbano stated that Line 1 of the Suburban Railway of the Mexico City Metropolitan Area served an average of 88,000 passengers per day.
 As of the end of 2012, ridership reached 132,000 per day, short of the 192,000 per day the private operator needed to stay solvent due to the high initial upfront cost and debt schedule.
 In 2012, the system ran an operational profit, but the profit was not high enough to cover accumulated debt repayment yet.
 Ridership had increased to 184,000 per day as of 2015.
 As of 2018, the Tren Suburbano had an average of 200,000 passengers per day.
 Due to the COVID-19 pandemic in Mexico, ridership decreased 73% as of May 2020.

 Trains are scheduled every 6 minutes during peak hours.